 THE SUNDERLAND SITE - PAGE 008

 Now data about the ferries of Sunderland is not particularly easy to locate.
-(Though I now learn that a 7 page 'pdf' detailed article about the ferries, by Gillian Cookson, was available here.
-But maybe no longer.
-That link no longer takes you to the 'pdf', as it used to, & I can, in fact no longer find it on that site.)
 Especially when you live far away in North America.
-So what follows will surely be incomplete & probably will be inexact.
+Gillian Cookson long since wrote & made widely available a 7 page 'pdf' detailed article about the ferries - now available here.
+What follows will surely be incomplete & probably will be inexact.
 So corrections, however small, are invited.
 This 'Ferries' section is a best efforts, if you will, at assembling information about the ferries which were the sole means by which you could cross the River Wear at Sunderland for a great many centuries, until the first road bridge, the iron bridge, was built in 1795.
 And the use of ferries did not end then, rather they were in use for about another two centuries until the middle of the 20th century.

 A long history indeed.